vadimv/server-components/README.md

 ### How to build the project and run tests

-To build the project from the sources:
+To build the project from the sources, run:

 ```shell script

 $ mvn clean package
 ```

-To run all the tests:
+Run all the system tests:

 ```shell script